-Hermes couriers were granted ‘self-employed plus’ status this month after a deal was struck with the GMB union.
-As such they are now entitled to receive the statutory annual minimum of 28 days paid holiday and are able to opt for hourly pay rates of £8.50 over the year.
+Hermes couriers were granted ‘self-employed plus’ status this month after a pioneering deal was struck with the GMB union.
+The deal entitled couriers to receive the statutory annual minimum of 28 days paid holiday and the option to receive hourly pay rates of £8.50 over the year.

-It has been argued by tax experts that this could mean new national insurance obligations for the workers in question, but this is refuted by Rix, who says only those who receive “a full suite” of benefits would be liable to contribute in this way.
+Tax experts argue that this could mean new national insurance obligations for the workers in question, but this is refuted by Rix, who says only those who receive “a full suite” of benefits (namely full employment status) would be liable to contribute in this way.

 All those who do opt to become ‘self-employed plus’, will be subject to more stringent rules from Hermes – for example they will have to take the most efficient delivery routes, and software will be put in place to monitor this.